ioos/compliance-checker/README.md

 ### MS-Windows

-IOOS Compliance Checker cannot be directly installed on MS-Windows systems because the required and `swig` package are either broken or unavailable for that OS (2014-08-18).
-However, the Compliance Checker can be successfully installed on Linux that runs as a guest OS on a virtual platform, e.g. Oracle VirtualBox with Linux Mint.

 Before [creating the virtual environment and installing compliance-checker](https://github.com/ioos/compliance-checker#-anaconda-on-linux), the channel locations should be updated in the Anaconda configuration file `.condarc`; without that the `conda` command fails to find the required packages.
 If that file does not exist it should be created in the Anaconda root directory with the following text (the comments with "#" prefix are optional):

 ```